ayushporwal01/Java/02 - Variables & Data Types/README.md

 - Data types define the kind of data a variable can store.

-- Java has several built-in data types:
+- Java has two categories of data types:

     ### 1. Primitive
+    - Built-In
     - Immutable, meaning their value cannot be changed once created.
     - Stored in the stack memory.